2014 ECO EXPERIENCE

-The Eco Experience brings together hundreds of local organizations, ideas, and hands-on activities.
-If you are looking for the products and organizations you saw at the Eco Experience, visit www.ecoexperience.org.
+This one-of-a-kind educational exhibit is presented by the Minnesota State Fair and the Minnesota Pollution Control Agency.
+The information and activities are supported by dozens of local organizations.
+If you are looking for the products and organizations you saw at the Eco Experience, visit www.EcoExperience.org.

 The Sustainability Stage, located inside the building, includes shows and demos every hour from 10 a.m. to 7 p.m.
 For the full schedule, search the Fun Finder.

 An array of new exhibits highlight innovations in green technology, the latest in environmentally focused living, and easy, everyday conservation how-to's.

 The world's largest wad of paper: Every year Minnesotans throw away a BILLION pounds of paper that could be recycled.
 Check out a very visual 10 foot wad of paper and love seat made of paper for your fair photo opportunities.